learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Pythonic-Iteration-Patterns.md

 ## Already done `for` you

-Python doesn't just have tools to make it nicer to write for loops and comprehensions -- it also has a variety of functions that make it so that you don't _need_ to write those.
+Python doesn't just have tools to make it _nicer_ to write for loops and comprehensions -- it also has a variety of functions that remove the need to write them in the first place.

 ### Constructors: comprehension shortcuts